arxivwiki/kurin-paper-scraper/README.md

+# Note: no longer used

+I wanted to take arXiv.wiki in a different direction so I no longer use this importer.
+It still works though.

-# Vitaly Kurin's paper notes to arXiv.wiki
+Vitaly Kurin's paper notes to arXiv.wiki

 Links to notes are here: